Maheshkumar-W/AWS_Project/README.md

 # My Learnings & Key-Takeaways
 By implementing this project, I have gained hands-on experience :
-- In setting up a secure VPC with EC2 instances
+- In setting up a secure VPC with EC2 instances.
-- Implementing networking and routing
+- Implementing networking and routing techniques.
 - Configuring security groups and IAM roles to ensure proper access control.

-This project has helped me to develop a  practical understanding of how these AWS services work together to create a secure and scalable infrastructure for your applications.
+This project has helped me to develop a practical understanding of how these AWS services work together to create a secure and scalable infrastructure for my applications.